Cosmo-Tech/backend-tf-state-to-vault/readme.md

  -e PLATFORM_NAME="$PLATFORM_NAME" upload
 ```

+Option 2. script local

-* Or, if you have a local tfstate json file
+* If you have a local tfstate json file

 ```json
 {